Turns Out, THIS Is The Most Disgusting Place On An Airplane

 Advertisement

-"Tray tables are rarely if ever sanitized; do not put food directly on them," writes @dallenhill, who described themselves as a flight attendant.
+"Tray tables are rarely if ever sanitised; do not put food directly on them," writes @dallenhill, who described themselves as a flight attendant.

 Another flight attendant, @seeyou_never, said: "DON'T CHANGE YOUR BABY'S DIAPER ON THE TRAY TABLE.
 This also happens all the time.
 It's unsanitary and people use the tray table to eat, put their personal things on, etc."